agrc/wfrc-wab-widgets/README.md

 1. Go to [http://<your machine name>:3344/webappbuilder/](http://<your machine name>:3344/webappbuilder/)

 Any changes you make to widget files are automatically copied to your web app builder installation and the test application located at [http://<your machine name>:3344/webappbuilder/apps/2/](http://<your machine name>:3344/webappbuilder/apps/2/) (this is configurable in `Gruntfile.js`).

+#### Cutting a new release
+1. `grunt release:<bumpType>`
+1. Go to https://github.com/agrc/wfrc-wab-widgets/releases and finalize the newly created draft release.